oopsmonk/documentation/getting-started/1.5/chrysalis/migration_guide.md

 :::danger
 **Question**

-Which advantates has the "8 Parent".
+Which advantages has the "8 Parent".
 RFC?
 :::